Don't Trip Yourself up While Buying your New Home

-Don't switch your accounts to a new bank or move around your cash.
-While the lender reviews your mortgage loan application, you will likely be instructed to submit bank statements for the last two or three months on your saving and checking accounts, money market accounts and other liquid assets.
-In order to detect fraud, lenders will need a consistent portrayal of how you earn your living and where any additional wealth comes from.
-No matter the purpose, moving banks or transferring funds might raise a red flag with the lender and slow down your application process.
+Don't move cash around or switch banks.
+While the lending institution reviews your mortgage application, you will likely be instructed to produce bank statements for recent months on your checking accounts, savings accounts, money market funds and other liquid wealth.
+To detect fraud, lenders need clear documentation of how you earn your money and where any additional wealth comes from.
+Switching banks or moving funds elsewhere - even if its just to pool funds - could hinder the documentation of your funds.

-Don't give funds directly to your seller (generally in cases of "for sale by owner") for a "good faith" deposit.
-Your good faith money does not belong to the seller: it is actually yours until closing.
-Your good faith money is to be used for your expenses closing; some sellers might not understand this.
-Find a lawyer or other neutral party who will hold the funds or place them in a trust account until you close.
-If your sale falls through, the purchase agreement should document to whom your good faith funds should go.
+Don't give money directly to your seller (usually in cases of "for sale by owner") for earnest money.
+Until the sale is complete, the earnest money actually belongs to you.
+Any earnest funds are to be applied to your expenses upon closing; some sellers may not know this.
+Get an attorney or other neutral party who can hold the funds or place them in a trust account until closing.
+Should your home purchase fail, your contract with the seller should indicate where your good faith funds should go.

 BeneGroup, Inc.